maggielvlara15/MortgagePrediction/README.md

 Raw data are released by Freddie Mac and Fannie Mae, which are the top two goverment-sponsored enterprises in US.

 ![data_pipeline](data_pipeline.png "Data Pipeline")

+Following along the pipeline, I first ingest the dataset with a total size of 254.6G from the Fannie Mae and Freddie mac to AWS S3; clean, tranforming and combing the data in Spark, and then save the clean dataset in Postgres; traning the ML models in Spark and deploy the model at Flask.

+The structure of the directory is mapped according to this tree:

+MortgagePrediction
+    |- requirement.txt
+    |- data_pipeline.png
+    |- README.md
+    |- Flask
+        |- app.py
+    |- db
+        |- schema.sql
+    |- src
+        |- fannie_prepare.py
+        |- fannie_prepare.py
+        |- create_table.py
+        |- ml_postgres.py